astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

      * To give more users `kubectl` access, you'll have to do so manually.
      * [This post](https://web.archive.org/web/20190323035848/http://marcinkaszynski.com/2018/07/12/eks-auth.html) goes through how IAM plays with EKS.
 * Expect to see each of your underlying nodes in the EC2 console.
-   * Given Astronomer's default resource request of ~11 CPUs and ~40GB of memory, we recommend using either 6 m5.xlarge or 3 m5.2xlarge [instances](https://aws.amazon.com/ec2/instance-types/) for your cluster.
+   * Given Astronomer's default resource request of ~11 CPUs and ~40GB of memory, we recommend using either six m5.xlarge or three m5.2xlarge [instances](https://aws.amazon.com/ec2/instance-types/) for your cluster.
 To modify Astronomer's default resource requests, see step 6.

 > **Note:** If you work with multiple Kubernetes environments, `kubectx` is an incredibly useful tool for quickly switching between Kubernetes clusters.
 Learn more [here](https://github.com/ahmetb/kubectx).